Ors1mer/QuadcastRGB/nix/manpage.md

 ## Additional parameters
 **-b**
-: (Not supported.)
-Set the brightness in percents 0 through 100 (100 by default) for the specified mode
+: Set the brightness in percents 0 through 100 (100 by default) for the specified mode

 **-s**
-: (Not supported.)
-Set speed of a gradient/animation, integer 1-10 (5 by
+: Set speed of a gradient/animation, integer 1-10 (5 by
 default).
-Does nothing in solid mode
+Ignored in solid mode

 # EXAMPLES
 **quadcastrgb solid**